DuarteArribas/w11-config/vscodeConfig/README.md

 ## Activity Bar

-Right click the activity bar and unselect the `search` panel, as I don't think it is important..
+Right click the activity bar and unselect the `search` panel.

 ### Explorer